Laurent Benaïm

 Laurent Benaïm (born August 24, 1965) is a French photographer specializing in the erotic photography of amateur models, developing his work using the Victorian gum bichromate printing process.

 Life and studies

-Laurent Benaïm was born in Paris, 8e arrondissement, France.
+Laurent Benaïm was born in the 8th arrondissement of Paris, France.
 Both his parents worked within the television milieu; his father as a key set decorator, his mother as a make-up artist.

 Benaïm studied photography for two years in 1982, attending EFET in Paris.
 Once his studies were over in 1985, he entered the French Air Force, working as a photographer in Africa for two years.
 He returned to France and started to work as a freelance photographer for advertising companies such as Cato Johnson.

 Benaïm started to work with the French company Lefevre in 1990, taking pictures of historical monuments.
 He continues to work for the company today.